Vision-as-Inverse-Graphics Agent

 BlenderGym

-VIGA also achieves significant improvements on existing benchmarks, demonstrating strong generalization capability.
+VIGA also achieves +35.32% improvement on an existing benchmark, BlenderGym, demonstrating strong generalization capability across diverse graphics editing tasks.

 BlenderGym evaluates single-step graphics editing across five categories.
-VIGA improves base models by +32.65% on average.
-N-CLIP = Negative CLIP Scores (lower is better).
+We report N-CLIP = Negative CLIP Scores (lower is better); IMPR. = Improvement (calculated across all the metrics in the original paper, not just the one mentioned here).

 Method Blend Shape ↓ Placement ↓ Geometry ↓ Lighting ↓ Material ↓ Impr. ↑